rafiamb/maventoys-expansion-analysis/README.md

 # Maven Toys Profitability & Expansion Analysis

+Maven Toys is planning to expand.
+This analysis identifies exactly where.

+---

 ## Project Background

 Maven Toys is a fictitious toy store chain operating across Mexico, looking to expand with new store openings.
 As an external BI consultant, this analysis examines transaction, product, and store data across 50 locations to identify which categories, cities, and store profiles drive the most profit, and to provide data-driven recommendations on where and how Maven Toys should expand.

 Insights and recommendations are provided on the following key areas:

-* **Product Performance:** Analysis of revenue and profit margin across product categories to identify which products drive the most value and whether this is consistent across locations.
+- **Product Performance:** Analysis of revenue and profit margin across product categories to identify which products drive the most value and whether this is consistent across locations
-* **Store & Regional Performance:** Evaluation of store-level revenue and profitability across cities and location types to surface the highest-performing store profiles.
+- **Store & Regional Performance:** Evaluation of store-level revenue and profitability across cities and location types to surface the highest-performing store profiles
-* **Seasonal Trends:** Identification of demand patterns across the year to inform inventory planning and new store launch timing.
+- **Seasonal Trends:** Identification of demand patterns across the year to inform inventory planning and new store launch timing
-* **Store Cohort Analysis:** Analysis of stores grouped by opening date to compare how different eras of expansion have performed and which profiles are most efficient on a per-store basis.
+- **Store Cohort Analysis:** Analysis of stores grouped by opening date to compare how different eras of expansion have performed and which profiles are most efficient on a per-store basis
-* **Expansion Recommendation:** A data-driven recommendation on which store profile Maven Toys should prioritise when opening new locations.
+- **Expansion Recommendation:** A data-driven recommendation on which store profile Maven Toys should prioritise when opening new locations

+The Python notebook used for data cleaning, EDA, profitability analysis, SQL queries, and cohort analysis can be found [here](maven_toys_analysis.ipynb).

 An interactive Tableau dashboard can be viewed [here](https://public.tableau.com/shared/MXSQGZFXC?:display_count=n&:origin=viz_share_link).

-The Python notebook used for data cleaning, EDA, profitability analysis, SQL queries, and cohort analysis can be found [here](maven_toys_analysis.ipynb).

 ---